Consumer Medicine Information

 It is very important that you take the correct amount of risperidone, but this will vary from person to person.
 Your doctor will adjust the number and strength of the tablets until the desired effect is obtained.

-For schizophrenia and related psychoses in adults and children aged over 15 years old:
+For schizophrenia and related psychoses in adults, adolescents and children aged over 15 years old:

 The usual starting dose is one 1 mg tablet taken twice a day.
 This will be gradually increased by your doctor to suit your needs.